Pick-Your-Own (PYO) Community Supported Agriculture (CSA)

-In alignment with the concept of ‘risk sharing’ and following on from the system that Ant developed we invite customers to name a price for their subscription.
+In alignment with the concept of risk sharing, and following on from the system that our first orchard lessee Ant Wilson developed, we invite customers to name a price for their subscription.

-The basic premise is that more affluent members of our community who can afford to, can elect to contribute more towards their share, in order to enable less well off members to access shares at a lower cost.
+The basic premise is that more affluent members of our community can elect to contribute more towards their share, in order to enable less well-off members to access shares at a lower cost.

-How is CSA different to other food box schemes?
+How is CSA different from other food box schemes?

 What does ‘risk sharing’ actually mean?

 Growing food is an unpredictable business.
-Factors such as weather, pests and disease and natural disasters are often out of the control of the farmer.
+Factors such as weather, pests and diseases, and natural disasters are often out of the control of the farmer.

-If the risk is shared amongst the community, the impact is softened rather than one person/family taking the full brunt of it.
+If the risk is shared among the community, the impact is softened rather than one person or family taking the full brunt of it.
 Farmers provide crucial support for their communities by feeding them.
 CSA is about asking for that support to be mutual.

-It is our job as farmers to mitigate this risk and improvise solutions where possible.
-Diversity of crop varieties, encouraging ecology and value adding are some methods of doing this.
-CSA provides us with the guaranteed income so that we can invite in these solutions and build a more resilient farming system.
+It is our job as farmers to be excellent growers, to mitigate these risks, and to improvise solutions where possible.
+Diversity of crop varieties, encouraging ecology, and value-adding are some ways we do this.
+CSA provides us with a guaranteed income so that we can invite in these solutions and build a more resilient farming system.

-We may also host special CSA member-only events and a range of on-farm training workshops.
+We may also host special CSA member-only events (which you’ll hear about in your weekly newsletter).

 Why sign up when I can see you at the markets?

-Aside from the additional value members receive (e.g. first access to premium/limited fruit varieties), CSA aims to address many systemic issues through collectivisation and solidarity (eg. food sovereignty and solidarity economy).
+Aside from the additional value members receive (e.g., first access to premium or limited fruit varieties), CSA aims to address many systemic issues through collectivisation and solidarity (e.g., food sovereignty and solidarity economy).